Porcupines are also known as Porkies, Quill pigs and they bark, moan, and low pitched strange noises.

 POISONS: There are no approved poisons for porcupines.

 - There are organic commercial liquids usually a mixture with fox urine that you spray on wood that taste bad and they will avoid chewing on that specific place.
-These are generally available on the internet.

 - You can place guards on the trunks of trees.